Most people (real people that is) aren’t trying to choose between 20 different backpacks.

 - Comfy to carry and fits under the seat

-The Peak Design 30L Travel Pack is built with the modern traveler in mind.
+The Peak Design 30L Travel Pack (a 45L versions is available) is built with the modern traveler in mind.
 Its 30-liter capacity is perfect for weekend getaways or even extended travel if you pack light.
 The bag’s sleek design isn’t just about looks; it’s also about function.
 Its adjustable compartments allow for a customized fit for your belongings, while its innovative side access points provide convenience in retrieving items without having to dig through the entire bag.
 The expansion zippers give you the flexibility to accommodate extra items when needed, making it an adaptable companion for various travel durations.

 I have been incredibly impressed by this travel pack and it has now accompanied me on a free weekend rips already.
 What I really love about it is how well organised I can get with my packing – everything has its place and there are enough zips and pockets to stash all of those little odds and ends.
 In terms of downsides, the packs material is thick and robust but not all that nice to the touch.
 The bag does also feel a bit heavier than it looks.